teambandwagon/GRAPI/README.md

 # Contents
 - "API" folder
-  - contains the main arduino API that is used to enable the device to recognise gestures made and send the output to a socket.
+  - Main arduino API that is used to enable the device to recognise gestures made and send the output to a socket.

 - "demo" folder
-  - contains programs to received processed data from an arduino device with a neural network implemented to produce an output.
+  - Programs to received processed data from an arduino device with a neural network implemented to produce an output.

 - "recording" folder
-  - contains programs to record data to train the neural network.
+  - Programs to record data to train the neural network with.

 # Components Used
 - Arduino Feather Huzzah Adafruit Feather HUZZAH with ESP8266 WiFi